 - Reading and Writing Protected Data using your Google Account

-If another individual has already set up a Google Cloud Storage account and has added you to the project as a team member, or if you have been added to an object's or bucket's ACLs, you do not need to activate Google Cloud Storage to access the specified data.
-Download and install the application and authenticate to the Google Cloud Storage service to access the protected data.
-You do not need to set up billing.
+If another individual has already set up a Google Cloud Storage account and has added you to the project as a team member, or if you have been added to an object's or bucket's ACLs, you can download and install gsutil and authenticate to the Google Cloud Storage service to access the protected data.
+You do not need to activate Google Cloud Storage or set up billing.

-If you would like to create a new instance of Google Cloud Storage, you need to activate the Google Cloud Storage service and set up billing.
+If you would like to create your own buckets or control data access in Google Cloud Storage, you need to activate the Google Cloud Storage service and set up billing.
 After you have signed up for the Google Cloud Storage service, download and install gsutil and authenticate to the Google Cloud Storage service to begin using Google Cloud Storage.

 gsutil contains thorough built-in help about every command as well as a number of topics, which you can get by running: